 The CWT Regulations were made under section 102 of the Environmental Management and Pollution Control Act 1994 and most provisions came into effect on 17 February 2010.

-The CWT Regulations are available on line at Tasmania’s The Law website.
+The CWT Regulations are available on line at the Tasmanian Legislation website.

 Provisions of the CWT Regulations include: